carnei-ro/cv/README.md

 ## Who am I

 A nerd who loves new tech.
 He started his career working with open-source software and now loves it.
-Always testing a new OSS solution and probably helping to improve it by opening "Pull Requests" to their code.
+Constantly testing a new OSS solution and probably helping to improve it by opening "Pull Requests" to their code.
 Enjoys Cloud, Containers, Kubernetes, Proxies, and the community.

 ## Objective

-Looking for a company that solves people's life problems to work remotely in SRE / DevOps / Platform Engineer areas.
+I am looking for a company that solves people's life problems to work remotely in SRE / DevOps / Platform Engineer areas.

 ## Contact